-ProUCL 4.0 serves as a companion software package for the Calculating Upper Confidence Limits for Exposure Point Concentrations at Hazardous Waste Sites (EPA, 2002a) and the Guidance for Comparing Background and Chemical Concentrations in Soil for CERCLA Sites (EPA, 2002b).
+ProUCL 4.00.04 (and all its previous versions) serves as a companion software package for the Calculating Upper Confidence Limits for Exposure Point Concentrations at Hazardous Waste Sites (EPA, 2002a) and the Guidance for Comparing Background and Chemical Concentrations in Soil for CERCLA Sites (EPA, 2002b).
 ProUCL 4.0 is also useful to verify the attainment of cleanup standards (EPA, 1989).
 ProUCL 4.0 can also be used to perform two-sample hypotheses tests and to compute various upper limits often needed in groundwater monitoring applications (EPA, 1992 and EPA, 2004).